 Nichols is a graduate of the University of California, Davis with a degree in agricultural economics and business management.

-Ryan Germaine is the Vice President of Calgary Region Operations, Gas Distribution Division, Pipelines & Liquids Global Business Unit.
+Ryan Germaine is the Vice President of Operations, Calgary & Edmonton Regions, Natural Gas Transmission & Distribution Division, Pipelines & Liquids Global Business Unit.
 Ryan joined ATCO in 2001 and has held various leadership roles within the engineering and operations groups, providing additional guidance to ATCO’s regulatory team.
 He played a key role in ATCO’s response to the devastating wildfire that swept through Northern Alberta in 2016.

 Ryan holds a Bachelor of Science degree in Mechanical Engineering from the University of Saskatchewan and has more than 16 years’ experience in the natural gas industry.
 He is a member of APEGA and currently serves with the Canadian Gas Association as a member of the Standing Committee on Operations.